 #Fact 3: A company of Amazon’s stature could lose $1.6 billion in sales revenue over a year if there’s a delay of only one second.

 The facts stated above validate the age-old aphorism that says every second counts in business.
-Loading time makes a big time impact on conversion rate and ensuing sale.
+Page loading time makes a big-time impact on conversion rate and ensuing sales.